Last updated Jan 13 2020

 Why is it important to track Google Analytics sessions?

-Tracking your website sessions can help evaluate whether your marketing campaigns are working.
+Tracking your website sessions can help evaluate whether your marketing and SEO campaigns are working.

 Let’s say you have three sessions per user per day, on average.
 You’re doing a good job of directing people back to your site through different campaigns.